-Communication between home and school is an essential part of any quality educational programme.
-Please send a message to your child's teacher through email or Seesaw with any questions, suggestion or concerns.
+Please message your child's teachers through Seesaw or email if you have any questions or concerns.
 You can write your message in any language.
 Your proactive communication helps the ISNS team best support you and your child.

 Please reach out to our ISNS team at any time.
 Our ISNS teachers will also get in touch with you if we have any questions or concerns about your child's progress or wellbeing.